brentlintner/linus/TRACKER.md

         * Additionally, if the tests fail, then we would ofc tell the model that first, with something akin to "the tests failed, was there something that you missed?" sort of thing
     * Consider using a meta-learning approach to improve the model's performance
     * ex: $learn command tells model to summarize the conversation into a paragraph, this is stored in the db and all are added to the prompt per project

-* Prompt Customization
-    * Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)
-    * Consider having per path project.md so it only applies if the context applies?
-    * Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)
-    * Pull in best practices, cheatsheets and other useful information from the Database (depending on settings and context)
-    * If a PROJECT.md exists, pull that into the Database
-        * Create one for this project to test out
-        * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
-        * Have defaults as well
-            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Ensuring Code Complete / Fallback Error Handling
     * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes